kluctl/kluctl/docs/kluctl/deployments/helm.md

   output: helm-rendered.yaml # this is optional
 ```

-When running the `helm-pull` command, it will search for all `helm-chart.yaml` files in your project and then pull the
-chart from the specified repository with the specified version.
-The pull chart will then be located in the sub-directory
-`charts` below the same directory as the `helm-chart.yaml`

 The same filename that was specified in `output` must then be referred in a `kustomization.yaml` as a normal local
 resource.
 If `output` is omitted, the default value `helm-rendered.yaml` is used and must also be referenced in
 `kustomization.yaml`.